pingcap/docs/tidb-cloud/backup-and-restore.md

 ## Limitations

 - TiDB Cloud does not support restoring tables in the `mysql` schema, including user permissions and system variables.
-- If you turn on and off Point-in-time Restore (Point-in-time Restore) multiple times, you can only choose a time point within the recoverable range after the most recent Point-in-time Restore is enabled.
+- If you turn on and off Point-in-time Restore multiple times, you can only choose a time point within the recoverable range after the most recent Point-in-time Restore is enabled.
 The earlier recoverable range is not accessible.

 ## Backup